Azure/azure-sdk-for-python/sdk/storage/azure-storage-file-datalake/README.md

     For operations relating to a specific directory, the client can be retrieved using the `get_directory_client` function.
-3. **DataLakeDirectoryClient** - this client represents interaction with a specific directory, even if that directory need not exist yet.
+3. **DataLakeDirectoryClient** - this client represents interaction with a specific directory, even if that directory does not exist yet.
 It provides directory operations create, delete, rename, get properties and set properties operations.
-3. **DataLakeFileClient** - this client represents interaction with a specific file, even if that file need not exist yet.
+3. **DataLakeFileClient** - this client represents interaction with a specific file, even if that file does not exist yet.
 It provides file operations to append data, flush data, delete, create, and read file.
 4. **DataLakeLeaseClient** - this client represents lease interactions with a FileSystemClient, DataLakeDirectoryClient or DataLakeFileClient.
 It provides operations to acquire, renew, release, change, and break leases on the resources.